bbanddd/ADDL/docs/install.md

 ```

 # Deep Learning Tool Set
 Currently, GPU is the most common computation accelerator for DL algorithm.
-The DL tool set is typically divided into two suits, the hardware vender provided tool and the DL framework.
-The hardware vender provided tools contains driver(interface of device and OS), CUDA(the general GPU computation framework) and cuDNN(the DL algorithm optimization library).
-The DL framework connects developer and hardware, it help developer achieve DL application easily and fast, and taking the hardware work efficiently.
-There are lots of DL frameworks such as TensorFlow, Caffe2, PyTorch, etc. This project is using TensorFlow the most common DL framework.
+The DL tool set is typically divided into two suits, the hardware vender provided tools and the DL framework.
+The hardware vender provided tools contain driver(interface of device and OS), CUDA(the general GPU computation framework) and cuDNN(the DL algorithm optimization library).
+The DL framework connects developer and hardware, it helps developer achieve DL application easily and fast, and taking the hardware work efficiently.
+There are lots of DL frameworks such as TensorFlow, Caffe2, PyTorch, etc. This project is using TensorFlow, that is the most common DL framework.

 ## Determination Versions
-There are native dependency and latency between hardware vender provide tool and DL frameworks, so the latest version of DL framework is a bit later than the latest version of hardware vender provided tools.
+There are native dependency and latency between hardware vender provide tools and DL frameworks, so the latest version of DL framework is a bit later than the latest version of hardware vender provided tools.
 One should take care of the versions of DL tools.
 Building a local version of DL framework pends on your local hardware vender provided tool for the edge features is out of this document scoping.
-Driver is usually backward compatible, the latest one should be fine because Driver, CUDA and cuDNN are good maintained inside hardware vender
+Driver is usually backward compatible, the latest one should be fine because Driver, CUDA and cuDNN are good maintained inside hardware vender.

-The TensorFlow official provides detail requiments, please check [here](https://www.tensorflow.org/install/install_linux#NVIDIARequirements).
+The TensorFlow official provides detail GPU tools requirement, please check [here](https://www.tensorflow.org/install/install_linux#NVIDIARequirements) for detail information.
 Till this document, the latest stable TensorFlow version is [1.6](https://github.com/tensorflow/tensorflow/releases/tag/v1.6.0), and the NVIDIA tool set requirement are shown below.
 * CUDA = 9.0
 * cuDNN = 7.0

-## GPU Venders Provided Tools
+## GPU Vender Provided Tools

 ### [Driver](http://www.nvidia.com/Download/index.aspx)
 Select the suitable driver base on your OS and GPU device from the NVIDIA driver download address(https://www.nvidia.com/drivers).
 The example GPU is **GeForce GTX 1080**.

-Specially, the native GPU driver of CentOS is Noveau, which is a third party open source driver for NVDIA cards, but poor support for the DL computation, so we need remove it before install the formal one.
-The following steps show the download and install detal process.
+Specially, the native GPU driver of CentOS is Noveau, which is a third party open source driver for NVIDIA cards, but poor support for the DL computation, so we need remove it before install the formal one.
+The following steps show the download and install detail process.

 **Download**<br>
 1. Manually find the drivers at [link](https://www.nvidia.com/drivers).
-Select the matching fields from the drop box listed below; click the "SEARCH" button.<br><br>
+Select the matching fields from the drop box listed below; and then click the "SEARCH" button for the search result page.<br><br>
 ![Figure of Download NVIDIA Driver](images/sc_install_driver1_en.png)
    <br><br>
-2. Click the "DOWNLOAD" button at the search result page.
+2. Click the "DOWNLOAD" button at the search result page for the driver download url.
-3. Click the "AGREE & DOWNLOAD" button downloading directly at the download confirmation page, or right click button for the download link.
+3. Click the "AGREE & DOWNLOAD" button downloading directly at the download confirmation page, or right click the button for the download url.

 Downloaded package is `NVIDIA-Linux-x86_64-390.25.run`.